Amendments to the Constitution of Bangladesh

-Amending the Constitution of Bangladesh is the process of making changes to the nation's supreme law.

 Amendments

 First amendment

-Passed on 15 July 1973, the first amendment was made to the Article 47 of the constitution.
+Passed on 15 July 1973, the first amendment was made to Article 47 of the constitution.
 The amendment inserted an additional clause, Article 47(3), that states that any law regarding prosecution or punishment of war crimes cannot be declared void or unlawful on grounds of unconstitutionality.
-A new Article 47A was also added, which specifies that certain fundamental rights will be inapplicable in those cases.
+A new Article 47A was also added, which specifies that certain fundamental rights will be inapplicable in such cases.

 Second amendment

 The second amendment of the constitution was passed on 22 September 1973.
-It suspended some of the fundamental rights of the citizens during a state of emergency.
+It suspended the enforcement of some of the fundamental rights of the citizens during a state of emergency.
 The act made following changes to the constitution: